Who are you anyway? Are you even qualified to be looking at any of this?

 Seriously, we already have 538, The Economist, and all kinds of other folks doing this sort of thing.
 What do you add?

 Well, all those places are great.
 I eagerly consume everything they do and respect all of those efforts quite a bit.
 I’ve added to and enhanced what I do here based on things I’ve learned from them.
 All those models can get quite complex though.
 They factor in many things, and they do much more robust mathematics than I do.
-One of my “points” in doing this the way I have since 2008 is that even with a very simple model, just a plain old average, nothing fancy, you can do very well.
+One of my “points” in doing this the way I have since 2008 is that even with a very simple model, just a plain old average, nothing fancy, you can still do very well.

 Well, at least that was true when I started, over the years there has been feature creep and things have gotten a bit more complex here too, but the point is still that you can do pretty decently with a relatively simple approach.